sideeffects/HoudiniEngineForUnreal-v2/README.md

 01. Once you have an HDA in the `Content Browser` you should be able to drag it into the Editor viewport.
 This will spawn a new Houdini Asset Actor.
 Geometry cooking will be done in a separate thread and geometry will be displayed once the cooking is complete.
 At this point you will be able to see asset parameters in the `Details` pane.
 Modifying any of the parameters will force the asset to recook and possibly update its geometry.

-# License

-Please remember this the Alpha is currently private, and is therefore subject to our Alpha/Beta NDA and [License](https://github.com/sideeffects/HoudiniEngineForUnreal-v2/blob/4.24/LICENSE.md) agreement.